-For most hunts that allow baiting, you may begin placing bait up to two weeks before the hunt begins but only in areas that permit the use of bait, as listed on your certificate of registration.
-No early baiting is allowed for the summer bait season, which runs from May 26-June 29, 2018.
+For some fall hunts that allow baiting, you may begin placing bait up to two weeks before the hunt begins but only in areas that permit the use of bait, as listed on your certificate of registration.
+No early baiting is allowed for the summer bait season, which runs from May 25-June 28, 2019.